inet256/go-utp/README.md

 All logging and metrics are provided by the [stdctx](https://github.com/brendoncarroll/stdctx) library.
 If you want logs or metrics just configure a context as described there, and pass it in.

+## Contributing
+`just` is used to run commands.

+`just test` runs the tests.

+Contributions are welcome.

 ## Fork
 Orginally forked from `github.com/anacrolix/utp`.
 There were a number of reasons for forking:
 - The pure go implementation is deprecated in favor of a C-Go port of libutp.
-- The API was very UDP specifc, taking string address in several places.
+- The API was very UDP specifc, taking string addresses in several places.
+- Legacy logging, and instrumentation.